rbhatia17/Redesign-Project/README.md

 Above all the visualizations are the ratios of the salary and from this i can make my analysis the values for the occupations that are close to 1.0 are good jobs for women.

 # Warrant
+The warrant basically is the background of knowledge you have while making the analysis.
+As there is hardly one or two jobs that actually have the equal pay but the jobs that are close to ratio 1 are also good jobs for them.
+As i found a paper reading online " http://www.pewresearch.org/fact-tank/2017/04/03/gender-pay-gap-facts/ "